What This Guide Helps You Do

 Fact-checking

-Usefinal_statement as the normalized claim to verify.
-Then use statement_query to search for reporting, source documents, or related video evidence.
+Usefinal_statement as the normalized claim to verify — it doubles as a search query for reporting, source documents, or related video evidence.

 Reputation and crisis monitoring